Windframe MCP Server

 Prompt Writing Guide

-The best results come from specific, structured prompts.
+For new UI, the best results come from specific, structured prompts.
 Include the page type, target audience, sections, copy, content counts, and any brand constraints.

 ElementVagueSpecific